Inflectra/spira-documentation/docs/SpiraApps/ConditionalLists.md

     - ReleaseId
     - Tags
     - TestConfigurationSetId
-    - TestSetStatusId
     - TestSetTypeId

 !!! info "Current liimitations"
-    - Status fields can only by used as Primary fields, not affected fields
     - Tags can only by used as Primary fields, not affected fields

 ## Using the SpiraApp